All Humans Are Welcome Here!

 Hayduke Trail Tips

-(updated fall 2019, fall 2020, winter 20/21, spring 2022, spring 2023) These are organized section by section, east to west.
+(updated fall 2019, fall 2020, winter 20/21, spring 2022, spring 2023, summer 2024, winter 2025) These are organized section by section, east to west.
 I’ll probably add a few more things as they pop into my head, but these are the ones that stood out today.
 All things that weren’t obvious to me at first… Please do not cairn this route unless you are very lost and have no other way of back-tracking.
 Some folks seem to think they’re smarter than other hikers, sorta like they’re the only one who “gets it,” and the only one who has found the “correct way.”
 Great, fine, but do not leave permanent record of your supremacy (you may later cringe to discover you were wrong).
-Most hikers… continue reading
+Most hikers enjoy the challenge of finding their own way, and all hikers are annoyed when a cairn continue reading…

 french spring trail flowers

-Instead, I finished a solo tour of old mines in the Inyo mountain range of central California west of Death Valley.
+I finished a solo tour of old mines in the Inyo mountain range of central California west of Death Valley.
 The “Lonesome Miner Trail” — what the late Wendell Moyer* called it — is 40-50 miles of rough, hard-to-follow disused trail involving somewhere near 17,000 vertical feet of elevation gain/loss.
+Because I didn’t have shuttles arranged, I added about 50 bonus miles (and 14k more vertical feet) to the route: I walked thru Death Valley to the Hunter Cyn trailhead.
+That was 18 miles with 7.5 liters of water on my back, only to experience torrential rain the first night in San Lucas Canyon.
+Ugh!
+I didn’t have to carry all that water!
+To avoid what was pretty heavy snow on steep terrain, I hiked out the French Spring trail March 28 and then back in May 1st.
+At the continue reading…

 stevens canyon exit canyon